jbouguet/EufyVideos/README.md

 ### 2. Install VS Code and Python Extensions
 1. Install VS Code from https://code.visualstudio.com/
-2. Install the Python extension in VS Code
+2. Install the Python extension in VS Code:
    - Open VS Code
    - Click the Extensions icon in the left sidebar (or press Cmd+Shift+X)
    - Search for "Python"